-The first TIGRESS-EMMA science result was a direct measurement of the 83Rb^{(p., y)84}Sr radiative capture cross section at energies relevant to p-process nucleosynthesis in core collapse supernovae using an accelerated radioactive beam, the first such measurement ever reported.
+The first TIGRESS-EMMA science result was a direct measurement of the 83Rb^{(p, y)84}Sr radiative capture cross section at energies relevant to p-process nucleosynthesis in core collapse supernovae using an accelerated radioactive beam, the first such measurement ever reported.
 The cross-section results confirmed that the abundance of strontium-84 produced in the astrophysical p-process is higher than previously predicted based on statistical model calculations.

-The IRIS facility with a solid hydrogen target enables direct measurement of (p,q) reaction cross sections, especially with rare isotopes, that play important role in the vp-process in core collapse supernovae and in X-ray bursts.
-The first direct measurement of 59Cu^{(p,q)56}Ni at IRIS yielded a cross section lower than statistical model predictions.
-This shows the reaction can win over the competing 59Cu^{(p,q)60}Zn reaction only at very high temperatures and therefore might not hinder the production of heavier elements.
+The IRIS facility with a solid hydrogen target enables direct measurement of (p,a) reaction cross sections, especially with rare isotopes, that play important role in the vp-process in core collapse supernovae and in X-ray bursts.
+The first direct measurement of 59Cu(p,a)56Ni at IRIS yielded a cross section lower than statistical model predictions.
+This shows the reaction can win over the competing 59Cu(p,y)60Zn reaction only at very high temperatures and therefore might not hinder the production of heavier elements.